Is It Safe To Drive With a Leaking Battery

 How To Clean Up After Battery Leak

-The acid inside of a battery is harmful to the people, car, and environment.
+The acid inside of a battery is harmful to people, cars, and the environment.
 The battery acid or sulfuric acid is very corrosive.
-It can burn your skin, contaminate your land and corrode anything that it has been leaked on.
+It can burn your skin, contaminate your land and corrode anything that it has leaked on.
 It is important that you clean up after a battery leak.
-Here is how:

 1. Put on protective gear